pearlrwauya/CAMAProject/README.md

 Domain of the website is [camaafrica.net] (camaafrica.net) but it's also viewable at [dirichi.github.io/CAMAProject] (http://dirichi.github.io/CAMAProject)

 ##More project ideas?
-Other projects may include the creation of a mini-social network for the members of the College Admissions Mentors for Africa (CAMA) network
+Other projects may include the creation of a mini-social network for the members of the College Admissions Mentors for Africa (CAMA) network.
+This of course will be hosted on a  more powerful cloud service like heroku or google app engine